 - Communicate your plan for providing feedback to the employee.
 Specify meeting times, with whom, and how often.
 Specify the measurements you will consider in evaluating the employee's progress.

 - Specify possible consequences if the performance standards you are establishing in the document are not met.

-- Provide sources of additional information such as the Employee Handbook and anything else you believe will assist the employee to improve his or her performance.
+- Provide sources of additional information such as an employee handbook, training sessions, and any other resources you believe will assist the employee in improving their performance.